crop-type-mapping/python-introduction/docs/index.md

 ---

-## Training Objectives
+## Objectives

 By the end of this training, you will be able to:

 - Understand Python basics and data structures
 - Work with shapefiles and raster data
 - Clip, mask, and extract raster patches
-- Apply machine learning and deep learning to classify crop types
+- Apply machine learning and deep learning
 - Use Google Earth Engine (GEE) for large-scale geospatial analysis

 ---